Engin-Boot/capture-behavior-of-a-visit-counter-sreemoyeemukherjee/needs-director.md

 Scenario: Show patient visits during working days and holidays

-  Given each new visitor tag is assigned to a patient whenever a patient enters the hospital and recorded when the patient exits
+  Given each new visitor tag has been assigned to a patient whenever a patient enters the hospital and recorded when the patient exits
-  When a unique ID is assigned to a patient
+  When a unique ID has been assigned to a patient
   Then each such unique IDs add one to the visit-counter

 Scenario: Compute parking slots to reserve for visiting specialists

-  Given the total number of parking slots are fixed in the hospital campus
+  Given the total number of parking slots in the hospital campus remain a constant
   When a car fills up a parking slot
   Then the number of parking slots left available is total number of parking slots subtracted by the number of cars